Megumi Fushiguro: Appearances

-Prior to the events of the present-day story, Megumi was born into the Zenin clan and left orphaned by his parents, to be looked after by his step-sister Tsumiki, who he sees as an inspiration.
-He was then tutored under Satoru Gojo in the first grade, as the sorcerer was left impressed by his immense power having also killed his father Toji years prior.
+As a child, Megumi was born into the Zen'in clan and left orphaned by his parents, to be looked after by his step-sister Tsumiki, who he sees as an inspiration.
+He was then tutored by Satoru Gojo as a young child, an incredibly powerful sorcerer who killed his father, Toji Fushiguro, ten years prior.
+Toji was a powerful fighter born with a "heavenly restriction," which prevented him from using cursed energy in return for improved physical ability.
+Due to his unusual abilities, he was on bad terms with his family, the Zen'in clan, and took the last name Fushiguro upon marriage.

 Megumi first appears in Jujutsu Kaisen alongside Yuji after he discovers Yuji has found one of Sukuna's fingers.
 After Yuji eats Sukuna's fingers, Yuji and Megumi become partners at Jujutsu High under the tutelage of Gojo.
 He is present when Nobara Kugisaki arrives in Tokyo, and strikes up a reluctant friendship with her and Yuji.
-During an altercation with a "Cursed Womb" at a detention facility, Megumi witnesses Yuji seem to die after his heart is ripped out by Sukuna, who becomes interested in Megumi for his power and will while fighting Sukuna.
+During an altercation with a "Cursed Womb" at a detention facility, Megumi fights Sukuna, who becomes interested in Megumi for his power and will.
+After the fight, Yuji appears to die in front of Megumi.

-During an exchange event between the Tokyo and Kyoto Jujutsu schools, Megumi is involved heavily in the fighting and is eventually taken out of the picture due to injuries sustained at the hands of the enemy Cursed Spirits.
-During a mission with Nobara and Yuji investigating Cursed Womb: Death Paintings with curse and human blood, Megumi fights a cursed spirit bearing one of Sukuna's fingers and triumphs in the battle after giving into his emotions, falling asleep shortly afterwards.
+During an exchange event between the Tokyo and Kyoto Jujutsu schools, which was interrupted by a group of powerful cursed spirits (The "Disaster Curses"), Megumi fights and is defeated due to injuries sustained at the hands of Hanami, a cursed spirit.
+During a mission with Nobara and Yuji, Megumi fights a cursed spirit bearing one of Sukuna's fingers and triumphs in the battle after successfully expanding his domain for the first time, a high-level ability considered the "pinnacle" of sorcery.
+However, he loses consciousness due to exhaustion and injuries shortly afterwards.